fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 In your first 90 days:

-- 🧪 Develop and execute testing plans based on feature specifications, outlining step-by-step actions for each user role to confirm that features function as intended.
-- 🚀 Perform manual testing of newly developed features on all supported devices, platforms, and browsers, ensuring a seamless user experience.
-- 🐞 Identify, document, and report any bugs or unusual behavior, creating and assigning bug tickets to the appropriate engineering manager for resolution.
-- 🔧 Verify that bugs have been resolved after engineers have addressed them, repeating the testing process as needed.
+- 🧑‍🔬 Design, Develop, Test and maintain a state-of-the-art Backend code including robust APIs to support mobile and desktop clients.
+- 🤝 Collaborate closely with Product managers to understand requirements and translate them into work plans and software design.
-- 🤝 Collaborate closely with the engineering manager and product manager in your product group, actively participating in all engineering scrum meetings, including sprint planning, daily standups, sprint demos, sprint retrospectives, and estimation sessions.
+- 🚀 Actively participating in all engineering scrum meetings, including sprint planning, daily standups, sprint demos, sprint retrospectives, and estimation sessions.
-- 🌟 Contribute to the overall success of the [customer cxperience (CX)](https://fleetdm.com/handbook/company/development-groups#customer-experience-group) product group by ensuring users receive valuable new features and that existing features function as intended.
+- 🌟 Contribute to the overall success of the [customer cxperience (CX)](https://fleetdm.com/handbook/company/development-groups#customer-experience-group) product group by ensuring users receive valuable new features.

 ### Are you our new team member? 🧑‍🚀